 When choosing from FreeBSD vs Linux, considering hardware support is an essential thing for many folks among us.
 Although many people just don’t get the idea of running a system across several architectures, advanced users know their importance briefly.

 In general, Linux comes with a broader range of architectural support.
 So, you can run Linux systems across a lot of different platforms.
-This helps Linux regarding securing its position as the go-to solution for running servers on distinct architectures.
+This helps Linux secure its position as the go-to solution for running servers on distinct architectures.

 11. Graphics Support

-The releases for graphics driver also take much more time on FreeBSD than it does in Linux.
+The releases for graphics drivers also take much more time on FreeBSD than it does in Linux.
 So, if you’re an avid gamer who needs regular updates for his graphics drivers, we suggest you stick with Linux for now.
-However, if you need your system only for server or networking related tasks, FreeBSD can be the most suitable choice for you.
+However, if you need your system only for server or networking-related tasks, FreeBSD can be the most suitable choice for you.

 As Linux systems are a bunch of different components added from various sources, it often leads to cumbersome stability issues.
 The development team behind Linux is more global than organizational, in turn leading to redundancy when it comes to providing stable performance metrics.

 This leads to its being much more stable while reducing internal nuisances as much as possible.
-So, if you are looking for a stable system in order to run your heavy-duty servers, we advise you to seek FreeBSD over Linux systems.
+So, if you are looking for a stable system to run your heavy-duty servers, we advise you to seek FreeBSD over Linux systems.

 13. ZFS Support

-One of the best software to manage your local file system and logical volumes, ZFS is developed and maintained by the infamous Sun Microsystems Inc. It has advanced features like directing and controlling the placement, storage, and fetching of data in commercial computing systems.
+One of the best software to manage your local file system and logical volumes, ZFS is developed and maintained by the infamous Sun Microsystems Inc. It has advanced features like directing and controlling the placement, storage and fetching of data in commercial computing systems.